Books like 'Our Darkest Night'

 Readers who enjoyed Our Darkest Night by Jennifer Robson also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical war suspense 20th century mystery survival christian new adult m-f fake relationship
+historical war suspense 20th century mystery survival christian new adult m-f found-family

 -